fbpx

 National Director of Policy & Advocacy

-Cindy Steinberg is the National Director of Policy and Advocacy for the U.S. Pain Foundation, Policy Council Chair for the Massachusetts Pain Initiative and a nationally recognized leader in pain policy.
-She is a frequent speaker
+Cindy Steinberg is the National Director of Policy and Advocacy for the U.S. Pain Foundation and Policy Council Chair for the Massachusetts Pain Initiative.
+A nationally recognized leader in pain policy, Cindy became an advocate after sustaining a severe crush injury that left her with daily back pain.
+She has played a significant role in Massachusetts, serving on Governor Charlie Baker’s Opioid Working Group and as a Commissioner on the Massachusetts Drug Formulary Commission.

 Casey Cashman